rmsk2/pgz2flash/README.md

     	Description shown in lsf
   -name string
-    	Name of program in flash and shown by lsf
+    	Name of program in flash and shown by lsf -onboard
-  -out string
+    	Create separate blocks for use with FoenixMgr -out string
     	Output file name
   -pgz string